manasmbellani/goexpandipranges/README.md

 Based on work done by `kotakanbe` and written here: https://gist.github.com/kotakanbe/d3059af990252ba89a82

-IP addresses may not be in order as IP expansion occurs via goroutines
+IP addresses may not be in order as IP expansion occurs via goroutines.

+Use `sort` command to sort the output results.

 ## Examples